XAMPPRocky/tokei/README.md

 ```

 #### Outputing file statistics
-By default tokei only outputs the total of the languages, and using `--files` flag tokei can also output individual file statistics.
+By default tokei only outputs the total of the languages, and using `--files`
+flag tokei can also output individual file statistics.

 ```shell
 $ tokei ./foo --files
 ```

 #### Outputting into different formats
-Tokei normally outputs into a nice human readable format designed for the terminal.
+Tokei normally outputs into a nice human readable format designed for terminals.
-There is also using the `--output` option various other formats that are more useful for bringing the data into another program.
+There is also using the `--output` option various other formats that are more
+useful for bringing the data into another program.

 **Currently supported formats**
 - JSON `--output json`